Student studying

 For fall or summer, submit an application by May 1.

 Application review begins immediately following the deadline.
-M.A. candidates are notified within 7 business days.
+MA candidates are notified within 7 business days.
 Please aim to have all materials submitted by the deadline (this includes letters of recommendation).

 student studying